facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/build.md

 These perquisite step needs to be executed only once.

 ### Install Ruby
-Grab a copy of ruby installer from [url:http://rubyinstaller.org/] (direct link - [url:http://rubyforge.org/frs/download.php/74298/rubyinstaller-1.9.2-p180.exe])
+Grab a copy of ruby installer from [Ruby Installer](http://rubyinstaller.org/) ([direct link](http://rubyforge.org/frs/download.php/76054/rubyinstaller-1.9.3-p194.exe))

 Make sure to *enable â€œAdd Ruby executables to your PATHâ€?* when installing Ruby.